| CMS-SMP-22-008 ; CERN-EP-2024-234 | ||

 Figure 2-a:

-Distributions in the invariant mass of the dijet system for the data and the pre-fit background prediction for the (left) $ \mathrm{e}\tau_\mathrm{h} $ and (right) $ \mu\tau_\mathrm{h} $ nonprompt CRs.
-The stacked filled histograms show the background components and the overflow count is included in the last bin.
-The expectations for the EW SSWW signal, the $ \mathcal{O}_{W} $ dim-6 operator with $ c_{W}=$ 1 TeV$^{-2}$, and the $ \mathcal{Q}_{T1} $ dim-8 operator with $ f_{T1}=$ 1 TeV$^{-4}$ are shown by the red, blue, and green lines, respectively.
-For the latter two, the interference with SM and pure EFT contributions are summed together with the SM contribution.
+Distributions in the invariant mass of the dijet system for the data and the pre-fit background prediction for the (left) $ \mathrm{e}\tau_\mathrm{h} $ and (right) $ \mu\tau_\mathrm{h} $ nonprompt VRs.
+The stacked filled histograms show the background components, with the overflow count included in the last bin.
+The expectation for the EW SSWW signal is shown by the dashed red line.
 The hatched error band shows the bin-by-bin statistical uncertainty.
-The lower panels show the ratio of data to the total background prediction, with statistical uncertainties indicated by error bars and hatched shading, respectively.
+The lower panels show the ratio of data to the total background prediction, with statistical uncertainties indicated by error bars and shading, respectively.
 In all the panels, the vertical bars represent the statistical uncertainty assigned to the observed number of events. |

 png pdf |